mikeroyal/Steam-Deck-Guide/README.md

   - Allows plugins to define python functions and run them from javascript.
   - Allows plugins to make fetch calls, bypassing cors completely.

-A list of avaible plugins for this loader can be found in [this store](https://plugins.deckbrew.xyz/).
+A list of available plugins for Decky Loader can be found in [this store](https://plugins.deckbrew.xyz/).

   <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/176962910-9bf09ad0-1ab2-4524-bd50-7420afec2c4a.png">